gumaerc-testorg/7.343-fall-2006/content/pages/lecture-notes.md

 C-4 vs. C-3 Photosynthesis Pathways
 {{< tdclose >}}
 {{< tdopen >}}
 Some plants have developed a preliminary step to the Calvin Cycle (which is also referred to as a C-3 pathway).
 This preamble step is known as C-4.
 C-4 photosynthesis involves the separation of carbon fixation and carbohydrate synthesis in space and time.
-In doing so, the plant manages to raise the concentration of CO2 in certain cells to prevent photorespiration.
+In doing so, the plant manages to raise the concentration of CO{{< sub "2" >}} in certain cells to prevent photorespiration.
 Phosphoenolpyruvate (PEP) carboxylase is the enzyme that catalyzes the carbon fixation in the C4 pathway.
 We will discuss the effect of environment on the adoption of the C3 and C4 pathways as well as the allosteric regulation of PEP carboxylase.
 {{< tdclose >}}

 {{< trclose >}}